Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems: The Fluid Model

 \subsection{Representation of the Stochastic System During Overloads}

-The sample paths of a queueing system are represented in terms of its primitive processes, i.e., the arrival, abandonment and service processes, as a function of the control.
+The sample paths of the queueing system can be represented in terms of its primitive processes, i.e., the arrival, abandonment and service processes, as a function of the control.
 Unlike traditional fluid models, in which the primitive stochastic processes are replaced by their long-run rates, the deterministic fluid model here is more involved and includes a stochastic ingredient in the form of a stochastic AP, which we describe in detail in \S \ref{secAP} below.

 Even though we are not proving that the fluid model arises as a weak limit of the fluid-scaled stochastic system, we need to take asymptotic considerations in order to develop the fluid approximation.
-We thus start with a representation of the stochastic system during overloads, assuming that both service pools are full over an interval $[0, T]$, namely that
+We thus start with a representation of the stochastic system during overloads, assuming that both service pools are full over an interval $[0, T]$, i.e., \bequ Z^n_{1,1}(t) + Z^n_{2,1}(t) = m^n_1(t) \qandq Z^n_{2,2}(t) + Z^n_{1,2}(t) = m^n_2(t), \quad t \in [0, T]. \eeq During the time interval $[0,T]$ no customers can enter service immediately upon arrival, and so all customers are delayed in queue.
+For simplicity, we first consider intervals over which the staffing functions are continuous and differentiable everywhere.
+In \S \ref{secNum} we give an example of a staffing function with discontinuity; see Figure \ref{figVaryPool} below.